-- Opportunistic abuse, such as theft occurring because money has been left lying around; - Situational abuse, which arises because pressures have built up, or because a carer has difficulties themselves affecting their ability to adequately meet a person's needs.
-These could be debt, alcohol or mental health related, or the specific demands resulting from caring for a vulnerable person.
+- Long-term abuse in the context of an ongoing family relationship such as domestic violence between spouses or generations, or persistent psychological abuse - Opportunistic abuse, such as theft occurring because money has been left lying around - Situational abuse, which arises because pressures have built up, or because a carer has difficulties themselves affecting their ability to adequately meet a person's needs.
+These could be debt, alcohol, or mental health related, or the specific demands resulting from caring for an adult at risk

-2.3 Who might abuse?
+1.7 Who might abuse?

-2.3.1 Anybody can abuse.
+1.7.1 Anybody can abuse.
 Mutually abusive relationships involving two or more adults also exist.
-The abuser is frequently, but not always, known to the adult they abuse and can include spouses/partners, other family members, neighbours or friends, acquaintances, paid staff or professionals, volunteers and strangers, or people who deliberately exploit adults they perceive as vulnerable to abuse.
+The abuser is frequently, but not always, known to the adult they abuse and can include spouses/partners, other family members, neighbours or friends, acquaintances, paid staff or professionals, volunteers and strangers, or people who deliberately exploit adults they perceive as vulnerable to their abuse.

-2.4 Where might abuse occur?
+1.8 Where might abuse occur?

-- 2.4.1 Abuse can happen anywhere, for example:
+- 1.8.1 Abuse can happen anywhere, for example:

-- The person's own home (whether living alone, with relatives, or others);
+- The person's own home (whether living alone, with relatives, or others)

-- Day or residential centres;
+- Day or residential centres

-- Supported housing;
+- Supported housing

-- Work settings;
+- Work settings

-- Educational establishments;
+- Educational establishments

-- Care homes;
+- Care homes

-- Clinics or hospitals;
+- Clinics or hospitals

-- Prisons:
+- Prisons

-- Via the internet or social media;
+- Via the internet or social media

-- Other places in the community.
+- Other places in the community, including doorstep or telephone scams

-2.5 Why abuse may occur?
+1.9 Why abuse may occur?

-- 2.5.1 Abuse can occur for many reasons.
-The risk is known to be greater when: - The person is socially isolated; - A pattern of family violence exists, or has existed in the past; - Drugs or alcohol are being misused; - Relationships are placed under stress: - The abuser or victim is dependent on the other (for finance, accommodation, or emotional support). - 2.5.2 Where services are provided, abuse is more likely to occur where staff are: - Inadequately trained; - · Poorly supervised and managed; - Lacking support; - Working in isolation. - 2.5.3 Other factors which increase the likelihood of abuse and neglect occurring are: - Where the person has an illness which causes unpredictable behaviour: - Where the person has communication difficulties;
+- 1.9.1 Abuse can occur for many reasons.
+The risk is known to be greater when: - The person is socially isolated - A pattern of family violence exists, or has existed in the past - Drugs or alcohol are being misused - Relationships are placed under stress - The abuser or victim is dependent on the other (for finance, accommodation, or emotional support) - 1.9.2 Where services are provided, abuse is more likely to occur where staff are: - Inadequately trained - Poorly supervised and managed - Lacking support - Working in isolation - 1.9.3 Other factors which increase the likelihood of abuse and neglect occurring are: - Where the person has an illness which causes unpredictable behaviour - Where the person has communication difficulties

-- Where the person exhibits challenging behaviour or major changes in personality, disorientation, aggression or sexual disinhibition; - Where the person concerned needs or requests more than the carer can give; - Where the family undergoes an unforeseen change in circumstances, e.g. sudden illness, unemployment, bereavement or divorce; - Where a carer has been forced to change his or her lifestyle unexpectedly as a result of caring; - Where a carer is isolated and can see no end to, or relief from, caring; - Where a carer experiences regularly disturbed nights; - Where the carer has their own health-related difficulties: - Where the carer is dependent on the victim; - Where the carer is physically, emotionally or practically unable to care for the individual; - Where there has been a reversal of role and responsibilities; - Where there are persistent financial problems; - Where other relationships are unstable or placed under pressure by caring tasks.
+- Where the person exhibits challenging behaviour or major changes in personality, disorientation, aggression, or sexual disinhibition - Where the person concerned needs or requests more than the carer can give - Where the family undergoes an unforeseen change in circumstances, e.g., sudden illness, unemployment, bereavement, or divorce - Where a carer has been forced to change his or her lifestyle unexpectedly as a result of caring - Where a carer is isolated and can see no end to, or relief from, caring - Where a carer experiences regularly disturbed nights - Where the carer has their own health-related difficulties - Where the carer is dependent on the victim - Where the carer is physically, emotionally, or practically unable to care for the individual - Where there has been a reversal of role and responsibilities - Where there are persistent financial problems - Where other relationships are unstable or placed under pressure by caring tasks

-2.6 Safeguarding enquiries
+1.10 Safeguarding enquiries